Mark Clattenburg: ‘I wanted to quit after Chelsea vs Man Utd in 2012’

-Over a decade of refereeing in the Premier League helped Mark Clattenburg develop a thick skin, but he still came close to quitting following the aftermath of Chelsea‘s clash with Manchester United in 2012.
+Over a decade of refereeing in the Premier League helped Mark Clattenburg develop a thick skin, but he still came close to quitting following the fallout from Chelsea‘s clash with Manchester United in 2012.

 Clattenburg became one of the most high-profile referees in the game once he began officiating in the Premier League in 2004, enjoying a 13-year career despite a number of controversial moments.

-The most notable of these came six years ago after Manchester United beat Chelsea 3-2 in a fiery game at Stamford Bridge.
+The most notable of these came after Manchester United beat Chelsea 3-2 in a fiery game at Stamford Bridge.

 Chelsea duo Branislav Ivanovic and Fernando Torres were both sent off by Clattenburg, who was later accused by the Blues of directing racist comments at John Obi Mikel.